-Vietnamese food is kinda weird for Canadians: the heaps of fresh herbs, the emphasis on broth/sauce, and the assembly of ingredients on spoon with chopsticks.
-It can be risky for Vietnamese restaurants to balance Canadian food expectations with Vietnamese authenticity.
+Vietnamese food is kinda weird for Canadians: the heaps of fresh herbs, the emphasis on broth, and the eating-technique of assembling things onto your spoon with chopsticks — All this means that Vietnamese restaurants in Canada have a dilemma — how to balance authenticity withtout freightening Canadian food expectations?

-The best Vietnamese in Toronto restaurants don’t try to conform their recipes to Canadians familiarities (with some exception); instead, they stick with the traditional modalities of serving and eating, and emphasis quality, fresh ingredients.
+The best Vietnamese in Toronto restaurants don’t try to conform their recipes to Canadians familiarities — instead, they stick with the traditional ways of serving and eating, and emphasize fresh quality ingredients.

 - Vietnamese authenticity